-An instrument that measures acceleration or the gravitational force capable of imparting acceleration.
-An accelerometer
+An accelerometer is an instrument that measures acceleration or the gravitational force capable of imparting acceleration.
+It

 usually employs a concentrated mass that resists